MicrosoftDocs/visualstudio-docs/docs/test/how-to-create-a-data-driven-unit-test.md

 4. Use the <xref:Microsoft.VisualStudio.TestTools.UnitTesting.TestContext.DataRow%2A> indexer property to retrieve the values that you use in a test.

 ##  <a name="BKMK_The_method_under_test"></a> The method under test

- As an example, let's assume that we have created:
+As an example, let's assume that you have:

 1. A solution called `MyBank` that accepts and processes transactions for different types of accounts.